HuiLiuCode/pymdlog/README.md

 ## Usage

 Make sure */PYTHONHOME/Scripts* is in the *PATH* environment variable.

-For Linux, run this command from the command prompt:
+Then run this command from the command prompt:

-    $ pymdlog.py

-Or in Windows,

     $ pymdlog